Houdini 21.0 Networks and parameters

 5. In the Preset Options section, enter a Preset Title.

 6. Use the Show for pop up menu to choose which node types can have the preset applied to them.
 The default is to only show the preset for the source node type.
 You can choose to show the preset for all nodes of the current node type category, or all node types that match a pattern.
-See target node patterns for more information.
+See Patterns for more information.

-7. The default for the Save to menu (User Preferences) saves all recipes into an asset library in your user preferences directory, which usually all you need.
+7. The default for the Save to menu (User Preferences) saves all recipes into an asset library in your user preferences directory, which is usually all you need.
 However, if you want to embed the recipe in an existing asset, or if you are working on a recipe to be shared (such as in a large studio), you can change where you save the preset and its internal name.
+You can edit the Internal Name as an advanced option.

 Tip